-The Gran Fondo Hincapie is not just a “big ride”–it’s a multi-day cycling celebration with a scenic ride, live music, and family festival with free fun, food, and brew.
+The Gran Fondo Hincapie is not just a “big ride”—it’s a multi-day cycling celebration with a scenic ride, live music, and family festival with free fun, food, and drinks.
 Join thousands of cycling pros, celebrities, weekend warriors, and first-time riders in the excitement of the Gran Fondo Hincapie hosted by George and the family.
 Choose between a 15, 50, and 80-mile ride on one of the scenic routes mapped and tested by George Hincapie.
 The event is a chance to connect with other cycling enthusiasts and prove your cycling passion, no matter your skill level.
-Find a Hincapie 2022 Gran Fondo near you in Chattanooga, Tennessee; Lehigh Valley, Pennsylvania; Bangor, Maine; or Greenville, SC.
+Find a Hincapie 2023 Gran Fondo near you in Merced, California; Chattanooga, Tennessee; Lehigh Valley, Pennsylvania; Bangor, Maine; or Greenville, South Carolina.

 When you join a Gran Fondo Hincapie, you’re helping a great cause in the region you’re riding in.
 Your entry fee also includes a Hincapie jersey, discounts from our sponsors, and more.